-In 1945 – in theory – Soviet forces “liberated” the city of Warsaw.
-In reality they marched into a huge pile of rubble where an ancient and historic capital had once stood.
+In 1945, Soviet forces “liberated” the city of Warsaw.
+In reality, they marched into a huge pile of rubble where an ancient and historic capital had once stood.
 Few countries in the war suffered as much as Poland, and Russian occupation would bring the survivors of Warsaw little relief.

-The eastern part of the country was signed off to Stalin – then an ally of Hitler – as part of the Nazi-Soviet Pact – and Poland was divided and occupied – a common theme in the history of the country sandwiched between rival empires.
+The eastern part of the country was signed off to Stalin, then an ally of Hitler, as part of the Nazi-Soviet Pact, and Poland was divided and occupied, which was a common theme in the history of the country sandwiched between rival empires.

-The country then remained under German control for over five years, and it became the centre of Hitler’s final solution and the home of many of the most notorious concentration camps – including Auschwitz.
-Poland’s Jews were among the first to be taken away and murdered in their millions as the country suffered.
+The country then remained under German control for over five years, becoming the centre of Hitler’s final solution and the home of many of the most notorious concentration camps, including Auschwitz.
+Poland’s Jews were among the first to be taken away and murdered in their millions.

 That is not to say that Poles did not help the Allied war effort.
 Thousands made their way west to join the British in their ongoing struggle against Hitler, despite their empty promises to protect Poland in the event of a German invasion.

 Expert fighter pilots, astute code-breakers and brave soldiers, they were a pivotal part of Churchill’s war effort until 1945.
 Even then, they could not return home to a free country.

 Further east, meanwhile, Hitler’s lightning attack in June 1941 lead his armies to the gates of Moscow, but from 1942 onwards they were slowly and inexorably pushed back, with battles like Kursk the following year sapping their manpower and will to resist.

 The front moved on a few miles west every day for the next few years, as Stalin’s reinvigorated armies gradually took back the territory they had lost to the enemy.
 By the dawn of 1945, the Russian motherland had been decisively retaken, the now the Red troops were advancing into Hitler’s eastern empire.